ethic-money/ethic/README.md

 ∉thic earns a regular pool of new developer rewards in order to continuously advance the protocol.
 The intended function of these rewards is to encourage ongoing __future__ development.
 However, ∉thic recognizes the debt that every program owes to its predecessors and the importance of rewarding all contributors to the success of the system.
 Any participant who has a legitmate claim of contributing to the existence and health of the system should propose a payment.
 Examples are the developers of the Empty Set Dollar protocol and others whose work helps form the foundation of this project.

-### Developer Rewards and Community Treasury Funds Control
+### Community Treasury Funds Control

-As ∉thic operations accrues funds for the community treasure and developer rewards pools, these funds are deposited into Ethereum contracts controlled by multisignature wallets (using the Gnosis multisig wallet contracts).
+As ∉thic operations accrues funds for the community treasury pool intended to support ongoing development and marketing efforts, these funds are deposited into an Ethereum address controlled by multisignature wallets (using the Gnosis multisig wallet contracts).
 The signers with the ability to approve these transactions are also openly announced individuals who will only approve transactions voted on and passed by the community.
 They are not developers of the protocol and their only role is to approve only valid draws from these multisig wallets.
-Executing any transfer requires agreement from 4 signatures of a possible 6 signers.
+Executing any transfer requires agreement from 4 signatures of a possible 7 signers.

 **Sukesh Tedla** (Sweden) - Chairman of Swedish Blockchain Association